Web for Pentester II

 hacker:pb -> 1.608860969543457

-Finally, the script needs to exit once you get a HTTP 200 response.
-This means that the correct credentials have been found.
+Finally, the script needs to exit once you get an HTTP 200

 This technique is likely to fail depending on how stable your setup is.
 A good idea is too keep monitoring the script and manually review the result.
-You should be able to easily restart the script from where it stopped (for example after a connection issue) by adding the value you already guessed to the username hacker:.
+You should be able to easily restart the script from where it stopped (for example after a connection issue) by adding the value you already guessed to the username hacker:

 Example 3

-In this exercise, you can log in as user1.
-Your goal is to get logged in as admin.
+.
 To do so, you need to carefully look at the response sent back by the server.

 Example 4